 - Each person in the vehicle must have a working seatbelt.

 - You are not required to drive on ANY 400-series highways with a posted speed limit over 80 km/h.
-Also, you must not drive on certain high-speed roads, which includes the Queen Elizabeth Way, Don Valley Parkway and the Gardiner Expressway in the Greater Toronto Area, the E.C.
+Also, you must not drive on certain high-speed roads, which include the Queen Elizabeth Way, Don Valley Parkway and the Gardiner Expressway in the Greater Toronto Area, the E.C.
 Row Expressway in Windsor and the Conestoga Parkway in Kitchener-Waterloo.
 However, if your accompanying driver is a driving instructor, you may drive on any road.

 - You cannot drive between midnight and 5 a.m.

 Once you’ve obtained your G1 licence, you will have up to five years to finish the whole graduated licensing process.
 If you do not get your full G licence after five years, you will need to start over from the beginning.
-If you have any insurance questions regarding a G1 driver in your family, please contact your isure broker today.